THE VILLAGE COMPANY 360 GLOSSARY

 Community:

-A group of three or more united for a cause or around an organizing idea.
+Three or more people united for a cause or around an organizing idea.

 Cluster Care: